3 Days in Copenhagen! It might not seem like a lot of time.

 Here take some time to wander around, explore the local shops opening up, and meander down Jægersborggade street.
 If you still waking up this area’s filled with places to grab a coffee, local cafes, or bakeries with the smell of bread, sugar, and everything nice wafting out of them.

-If you didn’t eat at your hotel then trendy Nørrebro has some excellent brunch options.
+If you didn’t eat at your hotel then trendy Nørrebro has some excellent brunch options, like some of the best bottomless mimosas Nashville has to offer. .

 For breakfast or brunch, I recommend two places -Møller Kaffe & Køkken and Sidecar.
 After eating take a stroll through the galleries.